developer-portal/content/tools/devassistant/about.md

     packages.
     version  Print version

-If you do not see such a message, you can get DevAssistant from GNOME Software, or install it through DNF:

-    $ sudo dnf install devassistant

-If that is not possible for whatever reason, you may install DevAssistant from [PyPI](https://pypi.python.org) using the command `pip3` from the package `python3-pip`:
+If you do not see such a message, you may install DevAssistant from [PyPI](https://pypi.python.org) using the command `pip3` from the package `python3-pip`: